Universal Interactive: 2003

 On January 28, a Bruce Lee title for the Game Boy Advance titled Bruce Lee: Return of the Legend was announced.

-On April 24, Universal Interactive's parent company announced their plans for E3 2003, and announced several new titles to be released under the Universal Interactive label: Spyro: Attack of the Rhynocs for the Game Boy Advance, Battlestar Galactica for the PlayStation 2 and Xbox, Crash Nitro Kart for consoles and Game Boy Advance, and The Fast and the Furious for the PlayStation 2 and Xbox.
+On April 24, Universal Interactive's parent company announced their plans for E3 2003, and announced several new titles to be released under the Universal Interactive label: Spyro: Attack of the Rhynocs for the Game Boy Advance, Battlestar Galactica for the PlayStation 2 and Xbox, Crash Nitro Kart for consoles and Game Boy Advance, and The Fast and the Furious for the PlayStation 2 and Xbox which ultimately never released.

 2004–2006

 In 2004, Universal Interactive was consolidated under its parent company Vivendi Universal Games, and the label was discontinued.
-It remained as a copyright holder for existing properties, but all titles were published under either Vivendi Universal Games or Sierra.
+It remained as a copyright and trademark holder for existing properties, but all titles were published under either Vivendi Universal Games or Sierra.

 Vivendi Universal then announced that on March 3, 2006, as a result of divesting Universal Studios to General Electric, it and several of its divisions, including Vivendi Universal Games, would cease using the "Universal" name and would simply become Vivendi, with Vivendi Universal Games becoming Vivendi Games.
+Universal Interactive's remaining IP holdings were transferred to Sierra Entertainment by January 23, 2007.